If your question isn’t answered here, please feel free to give us a call at (860) 646-6134.

 At what age can I have my pet spayed or neutered?

-Spaying or neutering may be done at approximately 6 months of age.
-A later age may be recommended for some breeds, and some rescue groups and shelters may have pets altered at a younger age.
+Spaying or neutering may be done at approximately 6-8 months of age.
+A later age (as late as 18-24 months) may be recommended for some breeds, and some rescue groups and shelters may have pets altered at a younger age.
 Your pet is given an exam prior to surgery to determine whether they are healthy enough to undergo a surgical procedure.
 Pre-anesthetic blood screening is also recommended to assure anesthesia will be safe for your pet.
 Current vaccinations are required at the time of surgery.

 Should exotic pets be spayed or neutered?